About this guide

-Policies and procedures must be in place at the service in the event that a child is injured, becomes ill or suffers a trauma.
-These policies and procedures must be followed and include the requirement that a parent be notified as soon as practicable, but not later than 24 hours after the incident.
+Policies and procedures must be in place at the service if a child is injured, becomes ill or suffers a trauma.
+These policies and procedures must be followed and include the requirement that a parent is notified as soon as practicable, but no later than 24 hours after the incident.

 The Department must be notified of any serious incidents at an education and care service.
 Your approved provider will work with you to ensure this occurs.

 A serious incident includes:

 - the death of a child while attending a service, or following an incident while attending a service